Customise Consent Preferences

 What if I am not satisfied with the information I receive?

-If you're not satisfied with the results of a request, you should first discuss any concerns with the Privacy Officer at 780-980-7173 or by email at foip@leduc.ca.
+If you’re not satisfied with the results of a request, you should first discuss any concerns with the Privacy Officer at (780)-980-7173 or by email at foip@leduc.ca.

-If you're still unsatisfied, you can send a written appeal to the Office of the Information and Privacy Commissioner (OIPC).
+If still unsatisfied, you can send a written appeal to the Office of the Information and Privacy Commissioner (OIPC).
 Once your appeal has been made, the OIPC will investigate the initial request.

 Trade Marks

-The city logo, crest and banner are registered Trademarks of the city.
+The City logo, crest, and banner are registered trademarks of the City.

 All product names mentioned on this website are the trademarks of their respective owners.